dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

   c := 0i     // untyped complex;        implicit complex128(0i)
 ```

 Note the asymmetry: untyped integers are converted to `int`, whose size is not guaranteed, but untyped floating-point and complex numbers are converted to the explicitly sized types `float64` and `complex128`.
-The language has no unsized `float` and `complex` types analogous to unsized `int`, because it is very difficult to write correct numerical algorithms without knowing the size of one’s floating-point data types.
+The language has no unsized `float` and `complex` types analogous to unsized `int`, because it is very difficult to write correct numerical algorithms without knowing the size of one's floating-point data types.

 To give the variable a different type, we must explicitly convert the untyped constant to the desired type or state the desired type in the variable declaration, as in these examples:
 ```go